Stony Brook University

 The Registration Fee for a full 4-week course or two 2-week half courses is $500.00.
 The fee for attending one 2-week half course is $350.00.
 University and college students may request a scholarship.
+Students receiving a scholarship are expected to take their course for a grade / credit and must attend all 4 weeks of the USPAS.
 Scholarships will be awarded without regard to race, gender identity, sexual orientation or national origin.
 Consideration will be given to balancing class sizes.

 Courses run in parallel so students may take one four-week full course OR two two-week half courses.
 Students must attend all four weeks to be eligible for 3 units of credit from Stony Brook University

 - Fundamentals of Accelerator Physics and Technology with Simulations and Measurements Lab (undergrad level)

 Instructors: Louis Emery, Argonne National Lab; Elvin Harms, Fermilab; Sarah Cousineau, Nick Evans, Kiersten Ruisard and Alexander Zhukov, Oak Ridge National Lab; Medani Sangroula, Brookhaven National Lab; Levon Dovlatyan, Raytheon Technologies

 This class is full.
 To have your name added to the waiting list please contact firstname.lastname@example.org

 Instructors: Steven Lund, Michigan State University and USPAS; Yue Hao, Michigan State University; Yichao Jing, Brookhaven National Lab; Jonathan Wong, Oak Ridge National Lab

 - Proton and Ion Linear Accelerators